Student sitting in front of poster at club/org fair

 Courses

 You’ll take courses that teach you to design, produce, and evaluate messages in different environments, using different technologies.
 The curriculum focuses heavily on writing, research, and professionalism.
-Your degree will emphasize career development, but the skills you learn as a CTC major will also help you build strong relationships in all aspects of your life.
+Your degree will emphasize career development, but the skills you learn as a strategic communications major will also help you build strong relationships in all aspects of your life.
 In addition to core courses, you will take courses in message design and analysis.

 Required Courses Meet the Faculty